Unarmed Minuteman III Test Launch Showcases Readiness of U.S. Nuclear Force's Safe, Effective Deterrent

 Press releases are posted on Independent.com as a free community service.

-This was the first of two test launches scheduled for this week from north Vandenberg.
+This launch completed the second of two test launches scheduled for this week from north Vandenberg.

 For questions regarding the launch window or Vandenberg SFB range operations, contact Space Launch Delta 30 Public Affairs at 805-606-3595 or sld30.pa.workflow@us.af.mil.